SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_setup_script_pattern_requirements.md

 ## Overview

 This document outlines the detailed requirements for scripts following the `phoenix_hypervisor_setup_<CTID>.sh` naming pattern.
-These scripts provide a mechanism for performing container-specific, final-stage customization after the generic LXC creation, NVIDIA setup, and Docker setup steps have been completed by the main orchestrator and its dedicated scripts.
+These scripts provide a mechanism for performing container-specific, final-stage customization.
+Their role and requirements differ based on whether the target container is a template or a standard application container within the Phoenix Hypervisor's snapshot-based workflow.

 ## 1. Key Aspects & Responsibilities

-*   **Role:** Perform optional, highly specific final configuration steps for a single LXC container identified by its Container ID (`CTID`).
+*   **Role:** Perform optional, highly specific final configuration steps for a single LXC container or template identified by its Container ID (`CTID`).
+    *   **For Templates (`is_template: true`):** Finalize the environment (e.g., install vLLM) and create the ZFS snapshot (`template_snapshot_name`) for cloning.
+    *   **For Standard Containers (`is_template: false`):** Perform unique final setup (e.g., start a specific model server).
-*   **Trigger:** Execution is initiated by the main orchestrator script, `phoenix_establish_hypervisor.sh`, if the script file exists and is executable.
+*   **Trigger:** Execution is initiated by the main orchestrator script, `phoenix_establish_hypervisor.sh`, after the container/template is created/cloned and is ready.
-*   **Scope:** Actions are tailored exclusively to the needs of the single container the script is named for.
-This can include tasks inside the container (via `pct exec`) or host-level configurations specific to that container.
+*   **Scope:** Actions are tailored exclusively to the needs of the single container/template the script is named for.
+This can include tasks inside the container (via `pct exec`), host-level `pct` commands (e.g., shutdown/snapshot/start), or host-level configurations specific to that container.
 *   **Execution Context:** Runs non-interactively on the Proxmox host.
-Assumes the target LXC container is created and running.
-*   **Idempotency:** Scripts should be designed to be idempotent where possible, allowing them to be re-run safely without causing errors or unintended side effects if the desired state is already achieved.
+*   **Idempotency:** Scripts MUST be designed to be idempotent, allowing them to be re-run safely.
+They should detect if their specific task (e.g., snapshot creation, service start) is already complete and skip actions to prevent errors.
 *   **Error Handling:** Should provide detailed logs for actions taken and failures encountered.
-Should handle errors gracefully and report status back to the orchestrator.
+Should handle errors gracefully and report status back to the orchestrator via exit codes.
 *   **Independence:** Each script is independent and should not rely on the internal workings or state of another specific setup script.

 ## 2. Function Sequence, Content, and Purpose (Pattern)